#002 Reduction Gears

 Videos

-Arthur Ganson - Machine with Concrete -A scultpture with so much gear reduction that the end gear is simply embedded in concrete
+Arthur Ganson - Machine with Concrete -A sculpture with so much gear reduction that the end gear is simply embedded in concrete

 Spinning Levers - How A Transmission Works (Classic video from 1936)